 - Initially, we’ll be looking at just staff management (master, employees, resources, and teams).
 This “narrow” domain is necessary to introduce basic modeling concepts such as classes, attributes and warnings.

-- Next, we will include small enhancements and also consider elements such as projects and activities; for this purpose we will introduce relationships and widgets.
+- Next, we will include small enhancements and also consider elements such as projects and activities; for this purpose we will introduce relationships, associations and compositions.